What is Regenerative Agriculture?

 Adaptive Grazing as a Regenerative Tool

-Well-managed grazing is great.
-Overgrazing is devastating to both the land and the rancher’s profitability.
+Grazing plays an important role in the ecosystem process, but must be well-managed to realize maximum benefits.
+Overgrazing is devastating to both the land and the rancher’s long-term profitability.

-Adaptive grazing (also referred to as AMP grazing) is a grazing technique in which ranchers continually evaluate and adapt to the changing conditions on their ranches.
+Adaptive grazing (also referred to as AMP grazing) is a grazing technique in which ranchers continually evaluate their ranch and adapt management to the changing conditions.

-This style of managed grazing also involves animal movement, plant rest and plant recovery to mimic the historical grazing patterns of the buffalo.
+Regenerative ranchers are monitoring their pastures so they can match forage availability to the pounds of cattle (and/or other livestock) they will graze.
+This style of managed grazing involves proactive animal movement, plant rest and plant recovery to mimic the historical grazing patterns of the buffalo.

 Regenerative ranchers make grazing management decisions for each pasture or paddock based on: